 The market is quickly moving to consume most software as a service.
 This is a time of incredible opportunity for open source projects, with the potential to foster a new wave of great open source server side software.
 The reality, however, is that once an open source project becomes interesting, it is too easy for large cloud vendors to capture all the value but contribute nothing back to the community.

-The community needs a new open source license that builds on the spirit of the AGPL, but makes explicit the conditions for providing the software as a service.
+The community needs a new license that builds on the spirit of the AGPL, but makes explicit the conditions for providing the software as a service.

 It should be noted that the new license maintains all of the same freedoms the community has always had with MongoDB under AGPL - they are free to use, review, modify, and redistribute the source code.
 The only changes are additional terms that make explicit the conditions for offering a publicly available MongoDB as a service.

 Obviously, this new license helps our business, but it is also important for the MongoDB community.
-MongoDB has invested approximately $300M in R&D over the past decade to offer an open source database for everyone, and with this change MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.
+MongoDB has invested over $300M in R&D over the past decade to offer an open database for everyone, and with this change, MongoDB will continue to be able to aggressively invest in R&D to drive further innovation and value for the community.

-All MongoDB Community Server patch releases and versions released on or after October 16, 2018 will be subject to this new license, including future patch releases of older versions.
+The new license is called the Server Side Public License (SSPL).
+All MongoDB Community Server patch releases and versions released on or after October 16, 2018, will be subject to this new license, including future patch releases of older versions.

 Yes, we have based the SSPL on the GNU General Public License, version 3, but it is a new license introduced by MongoDB, not the Free Software Foundation.
-We have submitted the SSPL to the OSI and we believe it meets the criteria for open source.
+The SSPL has not been approved by the OSI.